 - Sanity testing happens in the beginning stages

-- Regression testing occurs towards the end or at the end of each new feature implementation
+- Regression testing occurs toward the end or at the end of each new feature implementation

 3. When Should You Use Sanity Testing vs. Regression Testing?

 When you want to check the stability of the original code, then sanity testing is the best option—regression testing checks for enhancements rather than the initial application.